Rebecca ’Toyin Doherty `24 reflects on her experience learning abroad in South Africa with Rutgers

 Protest sign at Constitution Hill in Johannesburg, South Africa.

 On the issue of voter apathy, I was surprised to see a silent protest by elderly women at Constitution Hill.
-These women’s signs suggested “No Vote” if the government did not deliver on their promises.
-I was saddened to see the response to issues with government result in “voter apathy” as opposed to voter mobilization to “vote people out.”
+These women’s signs suggested “No Vote” if the government did not deliver on its promises.
+I was saddened to see the response to issues with the government result in “voter apathy” as opposed to voter mobilization to “vote people out.”

 women in green shirt smiling